Cheap resin 3D printer: 10 best options in 2021

-What’s the best cheap resin 3D printer in 2020?
+What’s the best cheap resin 3D printer in 2023?

 Cheap resin 3D printer announcements have flourished over the past few years.
 Initially intended for professional use in a variety of industries, resin 3D printers are becoming more and more common at the consumer level.

-This is thanks to a relatively new resin 3D printing technology that involves the use of an LCD screen, which are widely available today and at a low cost.
+This is thanks to a relatively new resin 3D printing technology that involves the use of an LCD screen, which is widely available today and at a low cost.
 Hence, complex DLP and laser systems are being swapped out to make resin 3D printing more accessible and affordable to hobbyists.

 If you’re a pro, you may want to take a look at our selection of professional resin 3D printers.